AlexeyRaga/ghc-docker-cross-arm/README.md

 # A docker container for hacking on GHC

-This is on the docker registry as `ghc-cross-arm`.
+This is on the docker registry as `alexeyraga/ghc-cross-arm`.
 To use, mount your GHC source code into /home/ghc

     sudo docker run --rm -i -t -v `pwd`:/home/ghc alexeyraga/ghc-cross-arm /bin/bash